stackshareio/dev-tools-for-blm/README.md

 </div>

 # Developer Tools for #BlackLivesMatter
-A comprehensive list of developer tools companies supporting #BlackLivesMatter.
+A running list of developer tools companies supporting #BlackLivesMatter.
 For more info on ways you can help visit https://blacklivesmatters.carrd.co/.

-Order: alphabetical, with the companies matching donations first, companies donating second, followed by companies who have made a public statement.
+Listing Order: alphabetical, with the companies matching donations first, companies donating second, followed by companies who have made a public statement (via Twitter).

 | Company | Statement | Matching Donations? | Donating?
 | :---         |     :---       | :---       |     :---